For pen and touchscreen computers

 while the registered version will hide straight away on the system tray.

-- You will get a notification once in a while asking you to register.
+- You will get a notification at start up while asking you to register.

 - Some windows may react strangely when they are maximized.
 The solution

 is to make them normal by clicking the restore button.
 You can then size